An Operator Learning Framework for Spatiotemporal Super-resolution of Scientific Simulations: Preliminaries

 As an attempt to circumvent this issue, Physics-Informed Machine Learning~\cite{Karniadakis2021} has emerged as a new research direction consisting in the use of machine learning techniques to design or improve computational methods for scientific applications.
 The idea is to encode the physics underlying the systems of interest in the design of the neural networks or in the learning process.
 Available physics prior knowledge can be used to construct physics-constrained neural networks with improved design and efficiency and a better generalization capacity, which take advantage of the function approximation power of neural networks to deal with incomplete knowledge.

-In the context of solving nonlinear PDEs, a Physics-Informed Neural Network (PINN)~\cite{Raissi2017Part1,Raissi2017Part2,Raissi2019} is a neural network representation of the solution of a PDE, whose parameters are learnt by minimizing both the distance to the reference solution and deviations from physics laws and from governing differential equations.
+In the context of solving nonlinear PDEs, a Physics-Informed Neural Network (PINN)~\cite{Raissi2017Part1,Raissi2017Part2,Raissi2019} is a neural network representation of the solution of a PDE, whose parameters are learnt by minimizing both the distance to the reference PDE solution in the dataset and deviations from the physics laws, conservation laws, symmetries and structural properties, and from the governing differential equations.
 The use of PINNs is theoretically justified by well-known universal function approximation theorems for neural networks~\cite{Cybenko1989,Hornik1989,Pinkus1999,Kidger2020,Yarotsky2020}, and further error estimates have been obtained for PINNs~\cite{Mishra2022}.
-Many modified and extended versions of PINNs have also been proposed and used to solve PDEs in numerous contexts~\cite{Lu2021deepxde,Pang2019,Zhang2020,Meng2020,Jagtap2020_1,Jagtap2020_2,Yang2021,Yu2022,Shukla2021,Kashinath2021,Kharazmi2021,Cai2021,Cai2022}. \\
+Many modified and extended versions of PINNs have also been proposed and used to solve PDEs in numerous contexts~\cite{Lu2021deepxde,Pang2019,Zhang2020,Meng2020,Jagtap2020_1,Jagtap2020_2,Yang2021,Yu2022,Shukla2021,Kashinath2021,Kharazmi2021,Cai2021,Cai2022}.

-There are however several limitations to function learning approaches such as PINNs for numerically solving differential equations.